mantidproject/mantidimaging/docs/user_guide/gui/image_view.rst

 Users should bear in mind that the result depends a great deal on the success of Jenks/Otsu and the colour scheme chosen.

-This feature can be accessed by right clicking the projection histogram and selecting "Auto," as shown below:
+This feature can be accessed by right clicking the projection histogram in the recon window and selecting "Auto", or by clicking on the "Auto Change Colour Palette" button in the bottom-left corner.
+This is shown below:

 .. image:: ../../_static/access_auto_colour_palette.png
     :alt: Accessing the auto colour palette